fl101/awardfares-blog/_posts/2023-04-20-awardfares-vs-expertflyer.md

 image: /assets/img/awardfares-vs-expertflyer/cover.webp
 ---

-AwardFares is a modern and fast platform to search award availability across multiple frequenty flyer programs.
+AwardFares is a modern and fast platform to search award availability across multiple frequent flyer programs.
 Among other things, it lets you search flights to find available award seats, setup alerts to monitor award availability, and lookup seat maps and flight schedules.

 Some other tools, like ExpertFlyer, provide similar functionalities for frequent flyers, travel enthusiasts, and aviation professionals when it comes to getting the most out of their airline miles, points, and benefits.